hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.

-Note that the re-use of TLS connections for transfers of multiple different zones complicates any attempt to analyze the traffic size and timing to extract information.
+Note that the re-use of XoT connections for transfers of multiple different zones complicates any attempt to analyze the traffic size and timing to extract information.